 Regional Economic Overview

-❱ The average number of days it took to sell a home in the counties covered by this report dropped 21 days compared to the third quarter of 2020.
+❱ The average time it took to sell a home in the counties covered by this report rose 17 days compared to the same period in 2022.

-❱ During the quarter, it took an average of 22 days to sell a home in the region.
-Although this is lower than a year ago, it was up 3 days compared to the second quarter of this year.
+❱ During the third quarter, it took an average of 52 days to sell a home.
+Market time fell three days compared to the second quarter of 2023.